We are a nonprofit, independent and global foundation headquartered in Berlin, Germany.

 The Fellowship Programme concludes with a Gala Dinner in which Fellows are invited to present their commitments and visions for the next 5-10 years to key decision-makers.
 As a culmination of the year’s activities, the Gala Dinner celebrates stimulating discussion; a principle complemented by the presentation of 'Space^10' - an artistic and science-fiction inspired documentary co-created with invited artists that explores space scenarios in ten years’ time.

-Helene currently serves as VP Orion European Service Module at Airbus Defence and Space.
-Previously within Airbus, Helene held the position of Head of Innovation where she grew a portfolio of 20+ new profitable businesses, and laid the foundations of A^3 and Airbus Ventures in Silicon Valley.
+Hélène is the Co-Founder and CEO of The Exploration Company, which aims to democratize space exploration.
+Before launching The Exploration Company, Hélène served for a number of years as VP Orion European Service Module at Airbus Defence and Space.
+Previously within Airbus, Helene held the position of Head of Innovation where she grew a portfolio of 20+ new profitable businesses.

 Jean-Jacques Dordain was Director General of the European Space Agency between 2003 and 2015.
 He has honorary functions as Vice President of the International Astronautical Federation and Chancellor of the International Space University.